Installing WS.WebTV Free / WS.WebTV Professional

 Base URL must match exactly the URL you provided when you filled in the purchase form.

 6. Installation is complete...

-• We recommend that you delete the install/ folder of your WebTV.
+• You can delete the install/ folder of your WebTV after finishing the installation.

 • If you need to modify the database information, Base URL, etc. you can edit the WebTV configuration file located in config/Config.inc.php